Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Discussion

-These observations are predominantly borne out in our experiments.
+These observations are somewhat borne out in our experiment.
 For instance, the more specified prompt (``Describe'') and the prompt eliciting step-by-step thinking (``Simulate'') both show improvements over the simplest prompt (``Name'').
 However, improvements made by specificity break down when example data is provided (``Example'').
-We hypothesize that this is due to ChatGPT and GPT-4's poor performance on numerical and structured data in comparison to more domain-specific LLMs such as BloombergGPT which has been trained on numeric, structured financial data and utilizes a tokenizer more suited to these data (Wu et al. 2023).
-We do not see significant changes in performance when two different roles are specified to the LLM, which contradicts previous literature (White et al. 2023; Clavié et al. 2023).
+We hypothesize that this is due to GPT-3.5 and GPT-4's poor performance on numerical and structured data in comparison to more domain-specific LLMs such as BloombergGPT which has been trained on numeric, structured financial data and utilizes a tokenizer more suited to these data (Wu et al. 2023).
+We do not see significant changes in performance when two different roles are specified to the LLM, which contradicts previous literature (White et al. 2023; Clavi\'{e} et al. 2023).
 Finally, our significant improvements moving from zero- to one-shot and marginal to no improvements from one- to few-shot align with existing literature (Giorgi et al. 2023).
-Some studies have demonstrated ChatGPT and GPT-4's difficulties in responding to queries in the desired format during zero-shot structured tasks, including named entity recognition (Hu et al. 2023) and multiple choice question (Clavié et al. 2023).
+Some studies have demonstrated GPT-3.5 and GPT-4's difficulties in responding to queries in the desired format during zero-shot structured tasks, including named entity recognition (Hu et al. 2023) and multiple choice question (Clavi\'{e} et al. 2023).
 Giorgi et al. (2023) thus attribute performance improvements in one- and few-shot prompts to the in-context examples' guidance as to the desired output structure.
 Upon inspection of the outputs from zero-, one-, and few-shot prompts, we believe that this same effect exists for our prompts.